makrai/notes/sardari22-depression-english.md

   * hE converting the raw audio data into spectrogram data which is time consuming and limits its application to real-world applications
 * Vázquez-Romero and Gallardo-Antolín (2020), an
-  ensemble of CNNs for depression classification is proposed
+  ensemble of CNNs for depression classification
   * unbalanced data: a random sampling method is utilized
   * notable performance (0.63F-measure) using the proposed method, utilizing the common practice of log-spectrogram representation of audio signals